Mar5Planet/simplesh-api/README.md

 Simplesh-api
 ===========================

 This is the back-end API for the simplesh application.
-Once done completing setup with the this API, please visit [here](https://github.com/Mar5Planet/simplesh-frontend) for the front end React setup instructions.
+Once done completing setup with this API, please visit [here](https://github.com/Mar5Planet/simplesh-frontend) for the front end React setup instructions.

 ## Requirements